thottiamrp/modernweb-2019dec9/Labs/Ch05-JS/2conditionals/README.md

-# Chapter 5: Lab 3 Create and call functions
+# Chapter 5: Conditionals and Looping

 ## Steps

-1. Create a function displayName(name)
+1. In `WIP/js` create a file called `conditionals.js`

 1. You can call the incoming data anything you want, it is your local reference to the data being passed in.